Common characteristics of high intensity A&E attendances

 With A&E attendances at an all-time high, reducing people’s reliance on urgent and emergency care has been an area of focus for the NHS in recent years.
 In looking to reduce the burden of this small cohort of patients, it is important to understand why these patients are visiting A&E so frequently.
 Such high attendance suggests that their needs are not being addressed elsewhere in the system and they may be better served with specialist care.

 Numerous initiatives have been launched to encourage the public to consider whether they really need to visit A&E. However, successful initiatives specifically targeting HIUs, suggest that this group of patients may require a more personalised approach.
-One such initiative saw Dr Foster and the team at Aintree University Hospital analyse data on high intensity users.
+One such initiative saw Telstra Health UK and the team at Aintree University Hospital analyse data on high intensity users.
 An overview of this case study is provided in the report download (below).

 The most common reasons for re-attendance were persistent pain and, in particular, clinical presentations that frequently involved presentation of medically unexplained symptoms (MUS).
 Analyses of this kind will play an important role in reducing HIU attendances.
 Localised data will help NHS hospitals understand why HIUs are attending regularly, and how they can be aided to better manage their health at home, or use primary healthcare.